Von Willebrand Disease

 - Von Willebrand Disease usually presents with epistaxis, easy bruising, menorrhagia, post-operative bleeding or post traumatic bleeding (including post-partum haemorrhage).1

-All presentations to the Emergency Department should be discussed with the on-call Haematologist before any treatment is commenced.
+All presentations to the Emergency Department should be discussed with the on-call Clinical Haematologist before any treatment is commenced.

-Treatment for von Willebrand Disease can include:
+Treatment for von Willebrand Disease can include a combination of the following:

 - Used for control of minor bleeding episodes and minor surgical procedures in type 1 vWD.

-- Contraindicated in patients <2yrs, seizure disorders, active cardiovascular disease, Type 2B or Type 3 vWD
+- Contraindicated in patients <2yrs, seizure disorders, active cardiovascular disease, Type 2B or Type 3 vWD.

 Plasma Derived Factor VIII and von Willebrand Factor (Biostate®)